How to scrape Google Search with Python (Step-by-step guide)

 • Ready-made scraping solutions such as a scraping API or SERP scraper

-Why scrape Google Search?
+Why should you scrape Google Search?

-• Identifying potential leads and conducting competitor analysis
+• Potential leads and competitor analysis.

 General data insights and analysis